optimizely-axiom/optiaxiom/PHILOSOPHY.md

 #### Always provide stories

 All components should be accompanied by stories.
-There should be at least one story called **Primary** which should showcase the very basic and default capabilities and usage.
+There should be at least one story called **Basic** which should showcase the very basic and default capabilities and usage.

 Additional stories should be provided to showcase more advanced use cases of the component.
 Story names should be concise and each story should only demonstrate a single functionality.